Engineering technologist: United Kingdom

-Incorporated engineers are recognized internationally under the Sydney Accord as engineering technologists.
-One of the professional titles recognized by the Washington Accord for engineers in the United Kingdom is the chartered engineer.
-The incorporated engineer is a professional engineer as recognized by the EngC of the United Kingdom.
 The European designation, as demonstrated by the prescribed title under 2005/36/EC, is "engineer".
 The incorporated engineer operates autonomously and directs activities independently.
-They do not necessarily need the support of chartered engineers, because they are often acknowledged as full engineers in the UK (but not in Canada or the U.S.).
+They do not necessarily need the support of chartered engineers, because they are often acknowledged as full engineers in the UK.
 The United Kingdom incorporated engineer may also contribute to the design of new products and systems.

 The chartered engineer and incorporated engineer, whilst often undertaking similar roles, are distinct qualifications awarded by the EngC, with Chartered Engineer (CEng) status being the terminal engineering qualification.

 Incorporated engineers currently require an IEng-accredited bachelors or honors degree in engineering (prior to 1997 the B.Sc. and B.Eng. degrees satisfied the academic requirements for "chartered engineer" registration), a Higher National Certificate or diploma, City and Guilds of London Institute higher diploma/full technological cert diploma, or a Foundation Degree in engineering, plus appropriate further learning to degree level, or an NVQ4 or SVQ4 qualifications approved for the purpose by a licensed engineering institution.

 The academic requirements must be accompanied by the appropriate peer-reviewed experience in employment—typically 4 years post qualification.
 In addition to the experience and academic requirements, the engineering candidate must have three referees (themselves CEng or IEng) who vouch for the performance of the individual being considered for professional recognition.
 There are a number of alternative ways to achieve IEng status for those that do not have the necessary qualifications for applicants, but who can clearly show they have achieved the same level as those with qualifications, including: